Cell Death and Mitochondrial Biology:

-The most basic decision that any cell makes is to grow, differentiate, or die.
+The most basic decision that any cell makes is to grow (proliferate or hypertrophy), differentiate, or die.
 Our laboratory studies fundamental mechanisms of cell death and the roles of cell death in normal biology and human disease.
-Twelve cell death programs have been recognized to date (Cell Death Differ, 2018; Physiol Rev, 2019).
-Little is understood about how they interconnect mechanistically or integrate functionally to bring about cell death.
-The overarching goal of our work is to create a more unified model of cell death that integrates seemingly “individual” cell death programs.
-Our hypothesis is that “individual” cell death programs, which often undergo activation in the same cell, are components of an integrated cell death response that has arisen over evolution.
+At least a dozen cell death programs have been recognized to date (Cell Death Differ, 2018; Physiol Rev, 2019).
+Little is understood about how they interconnect mechanistically or functionally to bring about cell death.
+The overarching goal of our work is to create a unified model of cell death that integrates seemingly “individual” cell death programs.
+Our hypothesis is that these cell death programs, which often undergo activation in the same cell, are components of an integrated cell death response that has arisen over evolution.
 Thus far, we have elucidated basic aspects of cell death biology including mechanisms that mediate apoptosis and regulated forms of necrosis, molecular interconnections among these programs, and connections with other aspects of mitochondrial biology (Mol Cell, 2004; PNAS, 2007; JBC, 2007; PNAS, 2012; Cell Death Differ, 2014; Nature, 2016; Science, 2018; Nat Commun, 2022).

-5. Mitochondrial-ER/SR interactions in regulating cell death and metabolism
+5. ER/SR-mitochondrial relationships in regulating necrotic cell death and metabolism